rkgofiitk/academic-issues.github.io/Topics/internationalStudentsMix.md

 control of the state govts, which never allows universities to frame their policies.
 Odisha, for example, has turned state universities into an extended arm of the state education dept.  A couple of vice-chancellors of Utkal and Berhampur Universities left before completing their terms.
 I am sure that same is true about other state govts.
 While commenting on his premature quitting, the former vice-chancellor of a state university commented that "the bureaucrat lackeys of a CM were extending too much affection" in an unofficial private gathering.
-Officially, the govt may say that the VCs leaving in the middle were incompetent.
+Officially, the govts may say that the VCs leaving in the middle were incompetent.
 But the fact remains that bureaucrats and politicians have pulverized the education system, and the court has done little to dissuade the interferences.
+It is ironic to observe that court takes suo moto cognizance in politically sensitive cases.

 At one point in time, Roorkee and BE College Shibpur were very reputed institutions.
 But both deteriorated to the extent that the Central govt proposed to take over these two universities.
 Roorkee was elevated to IIT, and BE college Shibpur became IIEST.
 Unfortunately,